-Iron is obtained from its ores by fusing to drive off the oxygen, sulphur, and impurities.
-Melting is carried out generally in a blast furnace, directly in contact with the fuel and with the limestone as a flux.
-These combine with the quartz and clay, forming a slag, which is readily removed.
-The product is crude pig iron, and further remelting and refining produces commercially pure iron.
+Iron is derived from its ores by fusing to eliminate the sulfur, oxygen, and impurities.
+Usually, melting is performed in a blast furnace, directly in contact with the fuel, and also with limestone as a flux.
+These products combine with clay and quartz and form a slag, which is easily removed.
+The resultant product is crude pig iron.
+When crude pig iron is subjected to further remelting and refining procedures, it yields commercially pure iron.

-Iron metal is greyish in appearance and is very ductile.
-Small amounts of carbon will significantly alter the properties of iron.
-Iron containing 0.15% of chemically combined carbon is termed ‘steel’.
-It is very reactive chemically (it is attacked by most acids), corrodes readily which is accelerated by the presence of moist air or elevated temperatures.
+Iron metal is greyish in color and highly ductile.
+Negligible amounts of carbon will considerably change the properties of iron.
+Moreover, iron-containing 0.15% of chemically blended carbon is referred to as “steel.”
+It is also chemically reactive (attacked by most acids) and corrodes easily, which is expedited by high temperatures or the presence of moist air.

-Iron in its pure state is allotropic, existing as a solid in two different crystal forms.
-These forms and occurrence are outlined below:
+Pure iron is allotropic and exists as a solid in two different crystal forms.
+These forms and occurrence are described below:

-- From 928°C to 1530°C iron changes to a face centred cubic crystal structure identified as gamma (γ) iron
+- Iron changes to a face-centered-cubic crystal structure at 928 °C–1530 °C which is identified as gamma (γ) iron.

-- From 1530 °C upwards the structure changes back to body centred cubic crystal structure, identified as delta (δ) iron
+- Above 1530 °C, the structure changes back to a body-centered-cubic crystal structure that is recognized as delta (δ) iron.

-Common iron is a mixture of four isotopes, while ten other isotopes are known to exist.
+Common iron has a combination of four isotopes, although 10 other isotopes are known to exist.

-- As the primary constituent of ferrous metals/alloys and steels
+- As a main component of steels and ferrous metals/alloys

-- When alloyed with carbon, nickel, chromium and various other elements, to form cast iron or steel, it is the most versatile and popular metal used by mankind
+- When iron is alloyed with chromium, nickel, carbon, and numerous other elements, it becomes the most versatile metal, which is extensively used by man

 - Heavy construction and building